-(d) When calculating per capita values for the purposes of this chapter, an urban retail water supplier shall determine population using federal, state, and local population reports and projections.

-(e) An urban retail water supplier may update its 2020 urban water use target in its 2015 urban water management plan required pursuant to Part 2.6 (commencing with Section 10610).

-(f) (1) The department shall, through a public process and in consultation with the California Urban Water Conservation Council, develop technical methodologies for the consistent implementation of this part, including, but not limited to, methodologies for calculating base daily per capita water use, baseline commercial, industrial, and institutional water use, compliance daily per capita water use, gross water use, service area population, indoor residential water use, and landscaped area, and criteria for adjustments pursuant to subdivisions (d) and (e) of Section 10608.24.
-The department shall post these methodologies on its Internet Web site, and make written copies available, by October 1, 2010.
+- (e) When calculating per capita values for the purposes of this chapter, an urban retail water supplier shall determine population using federal, state, and local population reports and projections. - (f) An urban retail water supplier may update its 2020 urban water use target in its 2015 urban water management plan required pursuant to Part 2.6 (commencing with Section 10610). - (g) (1) The department, through a public process and in consultation with the California Urban Water Conservation Council, shall develop technical methodologies and criteria for the consistent implementation of this part, including, but not limited to, both of the following: - (A) Methodologies for calculating base daily per capita water use, baseline commercial, industrial, and institutional water use, compliance daily per capita water use, gross water use, service area population, indoor residential water use, and landscaped area water use. - (B) Criteria for adjustments pursuant to subdivisions (d) and (e) of Section 10608.24. - (2) The department shall post the methodologies and criteria developed pursuant to this subdivision on its Internet Web site, and make written copies available, by October 1, 2010.
 An urban retail water supplier shall use the methods developed by the department in compliance with this part.